TomHarrop/asw-gbs-genome-paper/md/methods.md

 ## Materials and methods

-### Population sampling
+### Weevil sampling

-**Weevil collection details from Goldson & friends.**
+From Goldson & co:

+- weevil collection details for geographic survey
+- collection and processing/dissection details for parasitised *vs*. unparasitised expt

 ### Reduced-representation genome sequencing and processing

+From AgResearch:

-**AgResearch details on DNA extraction, GBS.**
+- details on DNA extraction, GBS pipeline and sequencing

 We used a strict processing pipeline to prepare the raw GBS reads for locus assembly.
-Samples were demultiplexed with zero allowed barcode mismatches to 91--93 b reads depending on barcode length.
+Samples were demultiplexed with zero allowed barcode mismatches to 91--93 b reads, depending on barcode length.
 Reads were trimmed by searching for adaptors with a minimum match of 11 b.
 Reads shorter than 80 b after trimming were discarded.
 All remaining reads were truncated to 80 b to account for unmatched adaptor sequence < 11 b that may have been present at the end of reads.